slightknack/rust-abi-wiki/README.md

 To make an extensive wiki on the state of Rust's ABI:

 - The current API provided
-- The locations in the compiler infratructure
+- The locations in the compiler infrastructure
 - Ideas on how to improve the ABI

 The lofty end goal is to create a Pre-RFC → RFC → Development Fork → Merged into Rust, perhaps at the next Edition boundary.